Bosch-0/Project-Muggle/README.md

 Icon policy documentation on how to contribute / implement icons into the GUI repo - this will be for both developers and designers.

 [Design workflow documentation](https://www.figma.com/file/si2C2uAPyGUHrvdnkJtmI5/Bitcoin-Core-Figma-Workflow?node-id=718%3A369).
-This will be included in GitHub, figma and the design system.
+This will be included on GitHub, figma and the design system.

 ### Designer guides
 All guides will be moved from Medium to my own self-hosted site soon.
 They will also be published on my GitHub account within an appropriate repo (likely the Bitcoin Core Design repo mentioned in the Bitcoin Core Figma account discussion above).